 Washington's new tax could be a solution to fund long-term care

 When older people in the U.S. end up needing long-term care in a nursing home or from a home health aide, most have to pay out of pocket.
 The cost can be huge.
-This month Washington became the first state to try to address that problem with a public long-term care benefit funded through a payroll tax.
+This month, Washington became the first state to try to address the problem with a public long-term care benefit funded through a payroll tax.
 From member station KUOW in Seattle, Eilis O'Neill has more.

 EILIS O'NEILL, BYLINE: Every morning, Veronica Tausili uses a lift to swing her mom out of bed.

 VERONICA TAUSILI: So this is the Hoyer lift right here.
 It's my best friend (laughter).
-Yep.
-And this is the sling that goes underneath her.

 O'NEILL: Tausili's mom has been bedridden for more than three years because of complications from diabetes, a broken femur and cancer.